Electrical Discharge Machining (EDM) VS Electrochemical Machining (ECM)

-Both of these processes are non-conventional machining methods; however, that one letter makes a big difference!
-EDM or electrical-discharge machining relies on localized spark erosion to remove material, whereas ECM or electro-chemical machining utilizes electrolysis to dissolve the metal locally.
+Both ECM and ECM are non-conventional machining methods; however, that one letter makes a big difference!
+EDM, or electrical discharge machining, relies on localized spark erosion to remove material, whereas ECM, or electrochemical machining, utilizes electrolysis to dissolve the metal locally.
 The table below is a short summary comparing the two processes; keep reading to explore some of the other differences, similarities, and advantages of each in more detail.